jtg-induction/SQL_Assignment-Shivam-Rao-UID00627/ANSWERS.md

 # Question:
 why must the "cancelled" filter live in `WHERE` here rather than `HAVING`?
 # Answer:
-Because HAVING is used with AGGREGATE functions.
+Because HAVING is used with AGGREGATE functions. `WHERE` filter the rows (i.e. cancelled bookings) before the aggregation which is required to exclude filter out the cancelled bookings.

 ## TASK 6